jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 - What was the point of failure for the Hartford Civic Center?
 All of the above.
   - Design: chose cross instead of I-beams.
   - Analysis: incomplete with excluded members; the engineers even said that doubled deflection was acceptable.
-  - Procurement: built the roof on the ground and not in-place, which placed residual stresses at connection points.
+  - Procurement: built the roof on the ground and not in-place, which placed #residual-stresses at connection points.
     - Distortions are inherent to construction.
-    - They are removed, either by constrained deflections, which imbues residual stresses that creates a mean stress: halving the fatigue life.
+    - They are removed, either by constrained deflections, which imbues #residual-stresses that creates a #mean-stress: halving the fatigue life.
 - A tolerance study could have shown likelihood and locations of failure within design: if a range of tolerances are known, then if an issue arises during Procurement, Assembly, and Service Life, its impact could be determined as catastrophic or mild.
 - A designer must design for the Procurement, Assembly, Service Life, Sustainability, and Death/Life Cycling.
 - Design for normal AND abnormal environments; because customers look at normal environments, but we want them to be able to handle abnormal environments as well.